wp-plugins/debug-queries/readme.txt

 Donate link: http://bueltge.de/wunschliste/
 Tags: query, queries, database, performance, analyse, sql, debug, tuning Requires at least: 1.5
-Tested up to: 3.7-alpha
+Tested up to: 3.9-alpha
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 List query-actions only for admins; for debug purposes

 == Description ==
 List query-actions only for admins; for debug purposes.
 See all queries on the frontend of the blog and find the slowest part.

-*New Release*
+= New release, new Plugin =
 Please use the plugin [Debug Objects](http://wordpress.org/extend/plugins/debug-objects/), provides more information and a cleaner query view as this older plugin.
+The new solution list also the plugin and core queries in different views.

 Since version 1.0.0 the plugin disable the MySQL query cache for the current connected session.
 That will show you the real execution time for a query.
 To disable this behavior set the constant `QUERY_CACHE_TYPE_OFF` to `FALSE`.

 The plugin is perfect for WordPress developers, plugin and theme developers and site administrators who are trying to find out why the blog is too slow.

-= More Plugins =
-Please see also my [Premium Plugins](http://wpplugins.com/author/malo.conny/).
-Maybe you find an solution for your requirement.

-= Interested in WordPress tips and tricks =
-You may also be interested in WordPress tips and tricks at [WP Engineer](http://wpengineer.com/) or for german people [bueltge.de](http://bueltge.de/)

 == Installation ==
 1. Unpack the download-package